rohanmahy/vcon-mimi-messages/draft-mahy-vcon-mimi-messages.md

 - adopted as a WG item
 - added IANA registrations under the new framework
+- fixed an inconsistency with disposition and language tags not consistent with MIMI content
+- including all parties in the participant list is now a SHOULD
+- room metadata changes are now expressed as a party_history event
+- expires is not not present unless it was present in MIMI.
+Only either `absolute_time` or `relative_time` is allowed.
 - updated references
 - refactor to use the new message_id field name from core
 - more case adjustments